 This review highlights a wide range of therapeutic diets and nutrient-based supplements that have potential usefulness in the integrative management of IBDs.
 Adjuvant nutritional therapies could be used with conventional care or could be considered as alternative treatments in cases of drug intolerance or treatment resistance.
-Because IBDs typically have a relapsing disease course, adjuvant nutritional therapies have promise as relatively safe interventions that could significantly contribute to disease control and improved guality of life.245 The use of nutritional therapies as alternative treatment options requires more research to establish use but, as evidenced in this review, there is clearly promise for specific interventions.
-Additionally, it is notable that most nutritional interventions have been studied in isolation; however, in clinical nutrition practice combinations of therapies could be personalised, may have additive effects, and may be more likely to enhance disease control and remission.

-Important limitations of some nutritional therapies for IBD include a lack of suitably controlled interventions that could help inform clinical decision-making, especially in the case of dietary interventions.
-An example is the comparison of the SCD and MED-DIET, which both performed equally well despite the SCD being considerably more restrictive.109 Pragmatically, an easier to follow diet would be preferable, but unless such comparisons are made it may be difficult to prioritise one dietary approach over another.
+Because IBDs typically have a relapsing disease course, adjuvant nutritional therapies have promise as relatively safe interventions that could significantly contribute to disease control and improved quality of life.245 The use of nutritional therapies as alternative treatment options requires more research to establish use but, as evidenced in this review, there is clearly promise for specific interventions.
+Additionally, it is notable that most nutritional interventions have been studied in isolation; however, in clinical nutrition practice combinations of therapies could be personalised, may have additive effects, and may be more likely to enhance disease control and remission decision-making, especially in the case of dietary interventions.
+An example is the comparison of the SCD and MED-DIET, which both performed equally well despite the SCD being considerably more restrictive.
+109 Pragmatically, an easier to follow diet would be preferable, but unless such comparisons are made it may be difficult to prioritise one dietary approach over another.
 Mixed treatment outcomes were also frequently identified for nutritional interventions, indicating further research is needed to better understand the efficacy of candidate therapies.
-In the case of nutrients, many studies consisted of traditional randomised-controlled trials: however. clinical trials of nutrients would benefit from trial designs that appreciate their differences from pharmacological therapies.
+In the case of nutrients, many studies consisted of traditional randomised-controlled trials; however, clinical trials of nutrients would benefit from trial designs that appreciate their differences from pharmacological therapies.
 Unlike drugs, nutrients tend to have lower effect sizes, are influenced by background dietary intake, have dose-response curves, and benefit from personalisation.246 Nonetheless, despite these limitations, the formulation of clinical considerations based on nutritional therapies with more compelling evidence related to the therapeutic diets and nutrient-based supplements reviewed here could inform clinical application (Table 3).